Orson Hyde: Mission to Jerusalem

-Originally, he was supposed to travel with John E. Page, but Page "failed to accompany him".
-According to the minutes of the meeting on April 6, 1840, at which Hyde was dispatched, he was "to visit the cities of London, Amsterdam, Constantinople, and Jerusalem; and also other places that he may deem expedient; and converse with the priests, rulers, and elders of the Jews, and obtain from them all the information possible, and communicate the same to some principal paper for publication, that it may have a general circulation throughout the United States."
+According to the minutes from the April 6, 1840 general conference, at which Hyde was dispatched, "Elder John E. Page then rose, and spoke with much force on the subject of Elder Hyde’s mission," and on the last day of the conference, Joseph Smith “stated that since Elder Hyde had been appointed to visit the Jews, he had felt an impression that it would be well for Elder John E. Page to accompany him on his mission.”
+The two elders, Hyde and Page, left Nauvoo and embarked on their mission on 15 April 1840.
+For the following months, Hyde and Page traveled as circumstances allowed, sometimes together and at other times apart.
+In the end, however, Page "failed to accompany him" all the way to Jerusalem.
+They parted ways when Hyde waited for Page in New York City for several months, but Page never arrived, so Hyde set out for Jerusalem alone, as he had foreseen in his vision.

 His letter of introduction claimed that "The Jewish nations have been scattered abroad among the Gentiles for a long period; and in our estimation, the time of the commencement of their return to the Holy Land has already arrived."
 He left the United States and traveled through Germany, the Ottoman Empire, and Egypt before arriving in Jerusalem.
 He stayed in Bavaria for a while to learn the German language.